evilmartians/redis-proxy/docs/architecture.md

 It executes client commands, handles `MOVED` and `ASK` redirects and routes Redis responses back to the clients.
 It also supports multiple clusters with database number-to-cluster mapping.

+## Proxy features

+Besides from multiplexing connections, the proxy provides some additional features.

 ### Transactions

 🚧 _Work in progress_